Magic Kingdom: Transportation and Ticket Center

-The resort's monorail system and ferryboats transport guests to and from the Magic Kingdom.
+The resort's monorail system and ferryboats transport guests to and from Magic Kingdom.

-Magic Kingdom lies more than a mile away from its parking lot, on the opposite side of the man-made Seven Seas Lagoon.
-Upon arrival, guests are taken by the parking lot trams to the Transportation and Ticket Center (TTC), which sells admission into the parks and provides transportation connections throughout the resort complex.
-Guests using city buses, non-Disney hotel shuttles or ridesharing services are also dropped off at the TTC.
+Magic Kingdom lies more than a mile away from its parking lot, on the opposite side of the man-made Seven Seas Lagoon; this was a deliberate choice by Imagineers who wanted to visually separate the "backstage" parking lot from the park itself.
+Upon arrival, guests are taken by parking lot trams to the Transportation and Ticket Center (TTC), which sells admission into the parks and provides transportation connections throughout the resort complex.
+Guests using city buses, non-Disney hotel shuttles, or ridesharing services are also dropped off at the TTC.

 To travel between the TTC and Magic Kingdom, guests have their choice of taking a ferry boat or the Walt Disney World Monorail System.
 The three ferries are clad in different trim colors and are named for past Disney executives: the General Joe Potter (blue), the Richard F. Irvine (red) and the Admiral Joe Fowler (green).
 The main monorail loop has two tracks.
 The outer track is used by the Express Line with direct service between the TTC and Magic Kingdom, while the inner track is the Resort Line with additional stops at the Contemporary, Grand Floridian and Polynesian Village resorts.
-Epcot is also accessible from the TTC on a spur monorail line that was added upon that park's opening in 1982.
+Epcot is also accessible from the TTC via a spur monorail line that was added upon that park's opening in 1982.

 The hotels in the Magic Kingdom Resort Area are connected to the park by walking paths, ferry boats, or the Walt Disney World Monorail System.

-Disney-owned hotels in other resort areas have Disney Transport buses to the Magic Kingdom, but these do not serve the TTC.
-Instead, they operate from three bus loops directly adjacent to the park's main gate.
+Disney-owned hotels in other resort areas have Disney Transport buses to Magic Kingdom, but these do not serve the TTC.
+Instead, they operate from three bus loops located directly adjacent to the park's main gate.